mauroseb/mauroseb.github.io/_posts/2019-10-25-troubleshoot-networks-like-netdev.md

 #### Hardware architecture

-If there is a performance problem, the starting point is to check that hardware architecture of the involved nodes: improper  NIC specifications for the configuration, wrong CPU assignments or isolation, slow PCI bus, NUMA not taken into account, and other.
+If there is a performance problem, a point is to check that hardware architecture of the involved nodes: improper NIC specifications for the configuration, wrong CPU assignments or isolation, slow PCI bus, NUMA not taken into account, and other.

+### 2. Reproduce it

+One of the first questions I normally ask is if there is a clear set of steps that can reproduce the problem.
+If so, it will simplify the witch hunt considerably for you and any other involved party.
+This is a little short cut which is part of the initial observation.
+If there is one, great.

+Determine which recurrence, if it happens in only one system, in many, time patterns, etc. Sometimes this is not possible as the problem only shows up sporadically and under unknown, apparently non-deterministic conditions.

+Some times it is just enough to use **iperf3** , **netperf** or similar tools to display the problem.
+Also often times is difficult to locate resources to reproduce a _production-like_ environment as it may use expensive equipment.
+Hence the use of virtual reproducers is a common case, unless the involved pieces of hardware are also part of the problem.

 ### 3. Test initial conditions